 Volvo is reducing cost to increase its profit by putting multiple efforts in production and organization structure.
 Its production cost also needs to be managed effectively.
 Daimler is focusing on synergy among all brands to reduce cost.
 MAN, Scania and VW CV expected to reduce cost by merging of entities.

 Scania has a strong hold in Tractor segment, MAN has a strong grip on Off road and On road applications and Volkswagen Commercial vehicles are proven products in LCV and Medium segment.
 MAN introduced heavy horse power products for the Latin American market to fill the gap.

 Scania is highest profit maker in the group.

-Scania delivered 38,391 units in first six months of the year 2014.
-It sales numbers are low but it is most profitable CV manufacturers in the world.
+Scania delivered 38,391 units in first six month of the year 2014.
+It sales numbers are low but it is most profitable CV manufactures in the world.